Monster Movie (Can album): Release and reception

-Monster Movie initially came out in late August 1969 on a small German label "Music Factory".
-Kalle Freynik, the head of the label, as a part of his contract with the band had a goal to "promote the product as good as the label can, and when there's any reaction the label will try to get it on a major label".
+Monster Movie initially came out in late August 1969 on the small German label Music Factory.
+As part of his contract with the band, label head Kalle Freynik had a goal to "promote the product as good as the label can, and when there's any reaction the label will try to get it on a major label".
 The initial pressing was five hundred copies, distributed by Freynik "in carefully selected head shops and underground shops to boost the band's reputation by word of mouth".
-The first pressing quickly sold out, and Freynik approached Liberty Records/United Artists signing a distribution deal for Monster Movie.
-Liberty's issue released in May 1970 with an updated cover.
+The first pressing quickly sold out, and Freynik subsequently signed a deal with Liberty Records/United Artists.
+Liberty's issue of the album was released in May 1970 with an updated cover.

-Richard Williams, writing for New Musical Express, identified the Velvet Underground influence on the album's shorter tracks, but admitted "they have a lot of themselves to offer, mainly in the field of electronics, which they use with sparing brilliance, and the interplay between the Morse-code organ and the machine-gun drums on "You Do Right" [sic] is extremely startling".
-Williams praised Malcolm's performance—"wailing and screaming fits perfectly where a less reticent singer would obtrude.
+In a contemporary review Richard Williams of Melody Maker identified a significant Velvet Underground influence on the album's shorter tracks, but admitted "they have a lot of themselves to offer, mainly in the field of electronics, which they use with sparing brilliance, and the interplay between the Morse-code organ and the machine-gun drums on "You Do Right"[sic] is extremely startling".
+Williams praised Mooney's performance, stating that his "wailing and screaming fits perfectly where a less reticent singer would obtrude.
 In fact they use another of the Velvets' favourite tricks, putting the voice beneath the instruments so that it tantalises the listener unbearably."

+The retrospective BBC review by Mike Barnes also commended "Yoo Doo Right", opining that it set up a platform for Can's future explorations.